 Last Saturday I was able to try the much debated Sigma DP1 for myself.
 I was curious about the handling of the camera, the image quality, the post processing, and whether I do need/want that image quality.
-Since my camera is still at Ricoh, I was interested in how another (and different) camera could be usefull for my photography.
+Since my camera is still at Ricoh, I was interested in how another (and different) camera could be useful for my photography.

 Impression or something else?